voider1/tracks/README.md

 reverse-engineering frameworks.
 How *intermediate languages*, such as [BIL](https://users.ece.cmu.edu/~aavgerin/papers/bap-cav-11.pdf), [REIL](http://www.zynamics.com/downloads/csw09.pdf), and [ESIL](https://radare.gitbooks.io/radare2book/content/esil.html),
-compare to each other should be one of the questions that can be investigate with *Tracks*.
+compare to each other should be one of the questions that can be investigated with *Tracks*.

 ## What is Tracks not?